Security

 Attestation is a central feature of secure enclaves.
 It offers a cryptographic guarantee of the remote enclave's integrity — the server you're speaking to is exactly as expected.

 Attesting a remote server can be difficult to get right, but can be extremely powerful.
-Evervault Cages embed the attestation check within the TLS handshake.
-This ensures that, when using an Evervault client, you cannot connect to a Cage that fails attestation.
+Evervault Enclaves embed the attestation check within the TLS handshake.
+This ensures that, when using an Evervault client, you cannot connect to an Enclave that fails attestation.

 CA Provisioning